-I’m sure that every one of us who has been out in the business world for a few years can look back with perfect hindsight and name a few college courses that we should have taken.
+I’m sure that every one of us who have been out in the business world for a few years can look back with perfect hindsight and name a few college courses that we should have taken.
 What’s more disconcerting to me is that I can name a few that weren’t even offered!

 I won’t even try to cover here the ones you didn’t find for your personal life, like managing personal finances and credit.
 But on the business side, here is my list of useful courses that we wish existed, but as far as I know, still aren’t generally available: